Part song

 A part song, part-song or partsong is a form of choral music that consists of a song to a secular or non-liturgical sacred text, written or arranged for several vocal parts.
 Part songs are commonly sung by an SATB choir, but sometimes for an all-male or all-female ensemble.
-This music is usually homophonic, meaning that the highest part carries the melody and the other voices or parts supply the accompanying harmonies, in contrast to songs that are contrapuntal, as are madrigals.
 Part songs are intended to be sung a cappella, that is without accompaniment, unless an instrumental accompaniment is particularly specified.

-The part song was created in Great Britain, first growing from, and then gradually superseding, the earlier form of glee, as well as being particularly influenced by the choral works of Felix Mendelssohn (1809–1847).
-This was linked with the growth of choral societies during the 19th century which were larger groups than glee clubs had been.
+In Britain

+The part song was created in Great Britain, growing out of the madrigal tradition (though initially with more emphasis on homophonic harmony and less on polyphonic part writing) and the 18th century Glee.
+Paul Hillier describes the Glee as "a uniquely English creation...the convivial music of all-male musical societies".
+The classic Glee is "essentially a work for unaccompanied men's voices, in not less than three parts...simpler [than the madrigal] in texture, less sophisticated in design, and generally based on the simplest kind of diatonic harmony".
+One of the most famous examples is Samuel Webbe's Glorious Apollo, composed in 1790.

+The part song was soon established as more suitable for mixed-voice choirs, its development marked by increasing complexity of form and contrapuntal content.
+It gradually attracted the attention of a wider range of composers.
+One of these was Felix Mendelssohn, already influential in the English choral tradition through his oratorios.
+Translated into English, his part songs became very popular in England.
+Mendelssohn was familiar with Glees, his teacher Carl Friedrich Zelter founded the Berliner Liedertafel in 1808, the German equivalent of the Glee club.

+Part songs were quickly seen as a commercial opportunity by music publishers.
+From the early 1840s Novello and Co's Musical Times and Singing Class Circular included a simple piece of choral music (alternating secular and sacred) inside every issue, which choral society members subscribed to collectively for the sake of the music.

-Early British composers of part songs include John Liptrot Hatton, R. J. S. Stevens, Henry Smart and George Alexander Macfarren, who was renowned for his Shakespearean settings.
+Early British composers of part songs include R. J. S. Stevens, John Liptrot Hatton, Henry Smart and George Alexander Macfarren, the latter renowned for his Shakespearean settings.
 Around the turn of the 20th century in the heyday of the part song, Hubert Parry, Charles Villiers Stanford and Edward Elgar were the principal exponents, often bringing a high-minded seriousness to their settings of great English poetry both contemporary and from earlier epochs.
-More recent major contributors to the genre include Ralph Vaughan Williams, Granville Bantock, Arnold Bax, Peter Warlock, Gustav Holst and Benjamin Britten.
-The development of the part song has been marked by increasing complexity of form, and contrapuntal content.
+More recent major contributors to the genre include Ralph Vaughan Williams, Granville Bantock, Arnold Bax, Peter Warlock, Gustav Holst and Benjamin Britten (his Five Flower Songs of 1950).
+Interest declined rapidly from the 1950s as more specialist choirs began to champion the madrigal tradition.

 Composers have also successfully used the part song medium to make contemporary arrangements of traditional folk songs, including those of Scotland, England, Wales and Ireland.
+Part songs can sometimes be sacred as well as secular.
+The unaccompanied liturgical anthem can be closely related in form and texture.
+Sullivan's Five Sacred Partsongs were published in 1871.